 Just two weeks ago, the Senate unanimously passed the Conference Report on the Digital Millennium Copyright Act, H.R.
 2281.
-This important legislation is based on the implementing legislation and introduced last year by Senators HATCH, THOMPSON, KOHL and me, to implement the new World Intellectual Property Organization (WIPO) copyright treaties.
-The bill provides the protection necessary
+This important legislation is based on the implementing legislation recommended by the Administration and introduced last year by Senators HATCH, THOMPSON, KOHL and me, to implement the new World Intellectual Property Organization (WIPO) copyright treatles.
+The bill provides the protection necessary to encourage copyright owners to make their works available over the Internet and in other digital formats.
+This legislation sets a standard for other nations who must also implement these treaties.